docsios

 BugScreenSDK.log("User tapped checkout button", level: .info)

-BugScreenSDK.log("Network request took longer than expected", level: .warn)
+BugScreenSDK.log("Network request took longer than expected", level: .warning)

 BugScreenSDK.log("Payment failed: \(error.localizedDescription)", level: .error)